peter14f/rsps/README.md

 #script_xls_new.py
-#script_xls.py

-Goes through all the subdirectories in root_path and creates a spreadsheet that summarizes which level-2 directories do not have any files in its level-3 subdirectories.
+Goes through all the subdirectories in *root_path* and creates a spreadsheet that summarizes which level-2 directories do not have any files in its level-3 subdirectories.

-Not that all level-2 directories all have the same level-3 subdirectories.
+Note that the program assumes that all level-2 directories all have the same level-3 subdirectories.

 Example: